gradle/develocity-export-api-samples/samples/javascript/README.md

 Now start publishing builds to your Gradle Enterprise instance and watch their build durations get written to the console.

-#### Running the example script in an HTML page
+#### Integrate the sample in an HTML page

-If using the script in an HTML page instead of a Node application, remove the first line of index.js:
+If using the script in an HTML page instead of a Node application, remove the first line of [index.js]:

 ```const EventSourcePolyfill = require('eventsource');```.